Skip to main content

 Using the App

-In this training module, you will learn all about our tracking survey app which can be easily downloaded and installed onto your smartphone or tablet.
-We will discuss the importance of the app, the new features, and the basic functionality of the app.
+In this training module, you will learn all about our tracking survey app, which can be easily downloaded and installed onto your smartphone or tablet.
+We will discuss the importance of the app, its new features, and basic functionality.
 Then, we will go through a virtual practice survey using the tracking app.

 Back to table